diptarkadas/sirius/past.md

 Anurag Sarkar talked about classical chaos in black ring geometries using time delays following [this preprint](https://arxiv.org/abs/2508.09669)

 Diptarka Das briefly mentioned first half of 2D YM as String theory paper :  [this preprint](https://arxiv.org/abs/2506.21663)

-**September**

-Date: 18.09.2025

-Aleena G. Tojan started to talk about Beta function in Thirring model following [this paper](https://lib-extopc.kek.jp/preprints/PDF/1989/8909/8909322.pdf)

-Date : 11.09.2025

-Santanu Mandal talked about aspects of QED3 in magnetic fields summarizing the first half of [this preprint](https://arxiv.org/abs/2508.03532)

-Diptarka Das talked a bit about HP Black holes and started to talk on [this preprint](https://arxiv.org/abs/2509.02905)

 *Past seminars will be listed here after they occur.*